rccreager/Covid19_Search_Tool/README.md

         docker pull rccreager/covid19-search-tool:latest-bert-server
 2. Run the server image:

-        docker run -it -runtime nvidia rccreager/covid19-search-tool:latest-bert-server 1 40
+        docker run -it --runtime nvidia rccreager/covid19-search-tool:latest-bert-server 1 40

 Give it a little time to build the graph and start the server.
 You know it's working when you see a line like: "I:WORKER-0:[\_\_i:gen:559]:ready and listening!".

 Explanation of the command line flags:

 The `-it` flag makes this container interactive and uses TTY to make a pseudo-terminal for you.
-The `-runtime nvidia` flag enables GPU usage for this container.
+The `--runtime nvidia` flag enables GPU usage for this container.
 The `1` is a command line option (for the number of BERT server workers) to the `bert_service/entrypoint.sh` script running in this container.
 The `40` is another command line option for `bert_service/entrypoint.sh` (for the maximum BERT sequence length).